fission/fission.io/content/en/docs/crd/_index.md

-EnvironmentReference is a reference to a environment.
+EnvironmentReference is a reference to an environment.

 _Appears in:_
 - [FunctionSpec](#functionspec)